ryan-allan/SDK/1.0/documentation/README.md

 </pre>

 <strong>Example 2:</strong>
-For Error Information (If the status returns as 'Failure':
+For Error Information (If the status returns as 'Failure'):
 <pre>
 echo $skycoreResponse->ERRORCODE;
 echo $skycoreResponse->ERRORINFO;